-Piece de Resistance Special Edition CD
+Piece de Resistance Special Edition

 Foundation/paper piecing is loosely defined as patchwork piecing following a numbered base foundation patchwork design.
 When I first discovered this, many years ago, I used a stamp which I stamped over fabric and then used the stamped fabric as my foundation for piecing.
 This fabric was left in place when the patchwork was pieced and then the blocks were pieced.